 Avoid methotrexate in pregnancy

 Methotrexate is TGA and FDA pregnancy category X. At high dosages, methotrexate is known to cause miscarriage and/or stillbirth, especially in the first 3 months of pregnancy.
 There is also a concern regards the risk of lower dosage methotrexate affecting functional development in the later stages of pregnancy.
 It is therefore recommended that pregnant women do not take methotrexate, and women of childbearing age must not become pregnant while taking methotrexate.
-Adequate contraceptive measures are necessary during therapy and for three months thereafter (as methotrexate may persist in the tissues for some weeks).
+Adequate contraceptive measures are necessary during therapy and for at least three months thereafter (as methotrexate may persist in the tissues for some weeks).
 Consult your doctor before considering pregnancy.

 For many years men were advised not to father children while they were on methotrexate and for at least 3 months afterwards, because methotrexate had been reported to cause a reduction in sperm count.
 The current expert view is that the risks are very low, and this precautionary approach is not necessary.

 Other health concerns

 Methotrexate should not be taken by patients with low blood counts (anaemia, leukopaenia, thrombocytopaenia).
 It is unsuitable for patients with severe liver disease, particularly if it is caused by methotrexate.

 It should be taken with caution by patients with significant liver or kidney disease, infections, obesity or diabetes (ie metabolic syndrome).